-OLCV commenced construction on the world's largest DAC facility in 2022, which is expected to be online in 2025.
 OLCV is also currently conducting front-end engineering design work and feasibility studies on a number of projects to capture and sequester CO2, either from the atmosphere or from industrial point sources.
-In 2023, OLCV plans to invest between \$100 million and \$500 million, dependent upon potential partner participation, to pursue various projects.

 The profitability of sequestration projects is dependent upon the costs of developing, building and operating sequestration infrastructure, demand for sequestration services from emitters and the availability of certain tax attributes and credits generated from the capture and storage of CO2.